 What If I Just Want To Switch To A Better Credit Card?

 Credit card companies offer a lot of bad credit cards, no doubt.
-And if you have one, then it makes a lot of sense to replace it with a card that has no annual fee, low APR, or offers rewards and frequent flyer miles or 0% balance transfers.
+And if you have one, then it makes a lot of sense to replace it with a card that has

 Even then, though, it’s generally wiser to keep that credit card open and roll any existing balance onto the new card.
 Then, just put that old card away for safekeeping, but leave that credit card account open.
 (Again, the caveat is the annual fee).